 Artful Adventures offers specially designed programs for groups of kids and teens.
 Taught by trained Museum educators, these customizable, interactive, and age-appropriate programs last 90 minutes and include close looking at objects from the collection in the galleries paired with a guided art-making activity.
 Artful Adventures groups are welcome to stay at the MFA after their program on Mondays and Wednesdays.
-Unfortunately, no indoor lunch space for groups is available through summer 2023.

 Animals in Art

 Search for animals in artwork from the Museum’s collection.
 Learn some of the hidden meanings and symbols behind each while discovering how artists have used a variety of mediums, textures, and colors to create each one.
 Then make a real or imaginary animal sculpture of your own using clay, wire, and mixed media!

 Discover some of the symbolism and meaning behind objects in the Museum’s collections that are believed to have helpful qualities such as special powers or protection.
 Then create your own embossed metal object such as a pendant, bracelet, or plaque that has a special meaning to you.

 Big and small, abstract and realistic—the MFA is filled with many different types of paintings from around the world and across time!
 Take a closer look at examples from the Museum’s collection, focusing on one of three categories during your program: portraits, abstract paintings, or landscapes.
 Then create your own painting on canvas using some of the same tools and techniques.

 Learn about portrait and self-portrait paintings while thinking about how facial expressions, clothing, and background can communicate the life and personality of a person or group.
 Then make a portrait adding clues and details of your own!